Chen-zexi/scam-detectation/README.md

 ---

-### Task 3: Transcript Generation
+### Task 3: Synthesis

--   **What it does**: Synthesizes a new dataset of realistic phone call transcripts covering a wide range of scam and legitimate scenarios.
+-   **What it does**: Generates synthetic datasets of various scam types including phone call transcripts, phishing emails, and SMS messages.
+Each type covers a wide range of scam and legitimate scenarios.
 This is useful for creating novel training data when real-world data is scarce.
+-   **Available synthesis types**:
+    - **Phone Transcripts**: Realistic phone conversations with tech support scams, authority impersonation, financial scams, etc.
+    - **Phishing Emails**: Account verification, prize notifications, invoice scams, etc.
+    - **SMS Scams**: Banking alerts, package delivery, verification codes, etc.
 -   **How to run**:
     1. Run `python main.py`.
     2. Choose option `3.
-Transcript Generation`.
+Synthesis` .
+    3. Select the synthesis type (phone, email, or SMS).
+    4. Choose a specific category or "ALL" for a mixed dataset.
-    3. Specify the number of transcripts to generate and select the LLM provider and model.
+    5. Specify the number of items to generate and select the LLM provider and model.
+-   **Output**:
--   **Output**: A CSV file containing the generated transcripts, their classification (`OBVIOUS_SCAM`, `SUBTLE_SCAM`, `LEGITIMATE`, etc.), and other metadata.
+    - CSV file containing the generated content with appropriate fields for each type
+    - Classifications (`OBVIOUS_SCAM`, `SUBTLE_SCAM`, `LEGITIMATE`, `PHISHING`, etc.)
+    - Storage to MongoDB for enhanced data management

 ---